-Implantation – Implanting of the fetal sac into the wall of the uterus may cause a little cramping and small amount of spotting.
+Implantation – Implanting of the fetal sac into the wall of the uterus may cause a little cramping and a small amount of spotting.
 The bleeding should not continue and the pregnancy is not in danger.

 Ectopic Pregnancy – This occurs when the gestational sac implants outside of the uterus.
 Bleeding may occur because of a fluctuation of the hormones that should remain at a steady state to sustain pregnancy.
 Ectopic pregnancies are emergency conditions that are threatening to both mother and baby.
 If lightheadedness and abdominal pain accompany the bleeding, you should contact your provider immediately.